 When he arrived, source code was hanging around on random machines, not protected in source code control.
 There were no backups on the network.
 There were no network models.
 The engineers did not even know what machines were available or what the servers were doing.
 There were inadequate machines for development.
 There was a warehouse-stockpile of unused computer parts and superfluous devices.
 Their only network engineer lacked the knowledge to do important tasks – he even suggested that the company hire an assembly line of interns to manually configure computers with STIGs (security configuration).

 Thomas introduced them to configuration management and replication services for open source operating systems and Microsoft systems.
 He interviewed, trained, and hired technical personnel.
-He collected the corporate records in a records management file plan to restore the corporate veil.
+Thomas also discovered myriad legal liabilities.
+He collected the corporate records and minutes in a records management file plan to restore the corporate veil.
 He proposed superior contracts.

 When the company could not obtain EoY funding, the CEO had to make a tough tradeoff.
 He chose to spend money on polishing the technologies instead of maturing the infrastructure and technology human capital.
 A recently dissolved competitor had been jettisoned by DoD, and the TEG CEO acquired their inventor, despite the fact that the DoD had found no use for his inventions by dint of their dissolution.
 The laid-off inventor for the rejected company was tasked with polishing TEG’s technologies.

 Thomas was of the opinion that the technology could be less polished and the contract officers in DoD were holding back because they did not trust the readiness of the tech team.
 A number of contacts in DoD confirmed Thomas’ opinion.

 Nevertheless, TEG forged on, and Thomas left the company with high hopes for the CEO’s gamble on a different strategy – polished technology without a formally structured tech human capital and infrastructure.
 Thomas retains the utmost respect and admiration for all of his colleagues at TEG.